serokell/blog-posts/existential-vs-universal-quantification/article.md

 Couldn't match expected type `a` with actual type `String`...
 ```

-We're getting this error because:
+We get this error because:

-1. `func`'s type variable `a` is universally quantified, therefore it can only be instantiated at the use-site.
+1. `func`'s type variable `a` is universally quantified, therefore it can only be instantiated at the use site.
-2. We're trying to instantiate it at `func`'s definition-site (`log username` is trying to instantiate the type variable `a` with `String` and `log userCount` is trying to instantiate the type variable `b` with `Int`).
+2. We're trying to instantiate it at `func`'s definition site (`log username` is trying to instantiate the type variable `a` with `String` and `log userCount` is trying to instantiate the type variable `b` with `Int`).

-Because we want `a` to be instantiated at `func`'s definition-site (rather than its use-site), we need `a` to be existentially quantified instead.
+Because we want `a` to be instantiated at `func`'s definition site (rather than its use site), we need `a` to be existentially quantified instead.

 ```haskell
 {-# LANGUAGE RankNTypes #-}

 func :: (forall a.
 Show a => a -> IO ()) -> IO ()
 ```
-Now the compiler knows that no matter which function we pass to `func`, type variable `a` should be instantiated here, not outside.
+Now the compiler knows that no matter which function we pass to `func`, it must work for _any_ type `a`,

-With this change, we can instantiate `a` when we call log.
+and `func`'s definition will be responsible for instantiating it.

 ```haskell
 func :: (forall a.
 Show a => a -> IO ()) -> IO ()